express-validator/express-validator/README.md

   // Wildcards * are accepted!
   check('addresses.*.postalCode').isPostalCode(),

+  // Sanitize the number of each address, making it arrive as an integer sanitize('addresses.*.number').toInt()
 ], (req, res, next) => {
   // Get the validation result whenever you want; see the Validation Result API for all options! const errors = validationResult(req);